DialogInsight/DIAnalytics_iOS/README.md

 ```

-3. Setup your preferance.
+3. Setup your preference.
 ```objective-c
 [DIAnalytics setLogEnabled:YES];
 [DIAnalytics setBaseUrl:@"https://MY_URL.com"];
 ```

-4. Start library with your ApplicationId provided by Dialog Insight in your "didFinishLaunchingWithOptions" implementation.
+4. Start the library with your ApplicationID provided by Dialog Insight in your "didFinishLaunchingWithOptions" implementation.

 ```objective-c
 [DIAnalytics startWithApplicationId:@"MY_APPLICATION_ID_PROVIDED_BY_DIALOG_INSIGHT" withLaunchOptions:launchOptions];